-Our journey takes us back from Dom Sovetov and the castle archaeological site to Moskovsky prospekt.
-Moving down Viktor Hugo Street, we reach the Pregolya River and the Peter the Great Embankment.
+Our journey takes us back from the House of the Soviets and the castle archaeological site to Moskovsky Prospekt (Moskovsky Avenue).
+Moving down Viktor Hugo Street, we reach the Pregolya River and Naberezhnaya Petra Velikogo (Petra Velikogo Embankment).
 Here we find the Museum of the World Ocean, and a lot of interesting exhibits to feast your eyes on.

-A massive research vessel, Vityaz, which was in action for 30 years and, notably, completed the measurements of the Marianas Trench (~10,100 metres).
+A massive research vessel, Vityaz, which was in action for 30 years and, notably, completed the measurements of the Marianas Trench (~10,100 metres (~32,808 feet)).
 Inside the vessel you will find an exposition featuring maritime history and geographical discoveries, along with a large assortment of amber items.

 Next to the Vityaz is another floating museum, which was originally launched in 1968.
 After 10 years serving as a lumber vessel under the name Semyon Kosinov, it was re-equipped for research purposes and passed on to the Russian Space Agency under the name Kosmonaut Viktor Patsayev.
 The vessel provided radio communication links between the Mission Control Centre and spacecrafts.